You got through the beginning of the year! You established routines and forged connections. Is it time to get some well-earned rest now?

 Don’t carry that nervous energy through the night with you though.
 That’s a recipe for an even more draining night.

 Before you open your door to the evening take time to center yourself.
-This may be with yoga (we have a great 30 minute flow).
+This may be with yoga (we have a great 30-minute flow).
 You may use a guided meditation.
-I was a big fan on the honest guys YouTube channel.
+I was a big fan of the honest guys YouTube channel.
 I even had teacher friends who would light a candle in their rooms.
 Pro tip: know how sensitive your fire alarm is before attempting this!.

 All that breathing not your thing?
 Have PostMates or a similar service bring you a nice dinner to enjoy either alone or with teacher friends.
 Or have a special drink delivered like a fancy iced latte.
 Whatever you need to savor a few peaceful moments.